00-berni/proj_0/README.md

 **Input**

-- Coordinates in azimuthal of the object
+- Coordinates (alpha, delta) of the object
-- Coordinates of obs position on the Earth
+- Coordinates (long, lat, alt) of obs position on the Earth
-- The time of the obs
+- The time of the obs [YY, MM, DD, hh, mm, ss.ss]

 **Output**

+- Coordinates (HA, zenit) of the object
+- Coordinates (HA, zenit) of the Sun
+- Coordinates (HA, zenit) of the Moon
+- Airmass

 The visibility plot